jaclyn-anderson/isqa8210-group1/README.md

 ### all-listings.html
 This page shows all the listings from the property table that is marked as active (property_active = True) for the site visitor.
 - Included in views.py - def all_listings
-- in table format with sorting and paging (5 listings per page), it shows from the property table:
+- in table format with sorting and paging (5 listings per page), it shows from the property table fields listed below:
   - property_title
   - property_price
   - neighborhood